RobinNixon/hilite2ai.com/README.md

 This gives AI assistants complete context for better, more relevant answers.

-## 🎨 Optional: Add a Notice Banner
+## 🎨 Add a Notice Banner

-Want to let users know your site is AI-enhanced?
-Also add this div anywhere on your page (as long as you have also added the script):
+Let users know your site is AI-enhanced and how to access it by adding this div anywhere on your page (as long as you have also added the script):

 ```html
 <div id="hilite2ai"></div>